-What is relationship & sex education?
+What is high quality relationship & sex education?

 The law requires that, from September 2020, relationships and sex education (RSE) is taught in all secondary schools in England, and that relationships education is taught in all primary schools in England.
 In addition, National Curriculum Science (which is taught in maintained schools) includes some elements of sex education.

 Identified elements of high quality RSE as defined by a group of Professionals and Young People, which was endorsed by the NCB, The Sex Education Forum, Barnardo’s, NSPCC and The Children’s society were….

 - RSE is an identifiable part of a personal, social, health and economic (PSHE) education curriculum, which has planned, timetabled lessons across all the Key Stages

 - It is taught by staff regularly trained in RSE and PSHE (with expert visitors invited in to enhance and supplement the programme where appropriate).

 - Good quality RSE works in partnership with parents and carers, informing them about what their children will be learning and about how they can contribute at home.